maniospas/pygrank/docs/userguide/basics.md

 Arithmetic operations defined by the active backend are also directly applicable to signals by implying the `np` attribute, as shown below.
-All operations involving signals should occur on the same graph and the library will create an error message if this sanity check is not met.
+All operations between multiple signals should occur on the same graph; a runtime exception is raised if this sanity check is not met.

 ```python
 signal = signal / pg.sum(signal)